Xeams Home » Products » Xeams » Knowledge Base

 Understanding and preventing message loops

 Email messages, by design, hop from one SMTP server to another.
-Often misconfiguration in the one or more server can cause messages to get stuck in a loop - meaning server A sends a message to server B, which sends it back to A.
+Often misconfiguration in one or more servers can cause messages to get stuck in a loop.
+Meaning server A sends a message to server B, which sends it back to A.

 The following section describes how message loops are created in Xeams and ways to prevent them